JiayuanWen/nobara-kde-splashscreen/README.md

 # Splashscreen for Nobara KDE
-A simple splashscreen for Glorious Eggroll's Nobara Linux
+A simple splashscreen for [Nobara Linux](https://nobaraproject.org/).